 Big Cats

-Ideally, I would love to paint big cats in the glory of their natural habitat.
-Unfortunately, in 2024, there’s a new and grim reality: There are now more lions and tigers in captivity than exist in the wild (some in zoos and accredited sanctuaries, but most held in people’s homes, back yards and sham zoos).
+Ideally, I would love to paint big cats in their natural habitat.
+Unfortunately, there are now more lions and tigers in captivity than exist in the wild: Some in zoos and accredited sanctuaries, but most held in people’s homes, back yards and sham zoos.
 Habitat loss, as well as poaching and body-part harvesting, have decimated their numbers.
 These beautiful animals have been dethroned.

 According to the International Fund for Animal Welfare: “In the United States, there are as many as 10,000 big cats in captivity.
 These animals are at risk for abuse and often live in terrible conditions: In private hands, menageries masquerading as rescue sanctuaries and unqualified roadside zoos operating with little oversight or accountability.”